-Scottish Baps also called buns when homemade are fresh soft pockets of bread that are perfect for a sandwich.
+Scottish Baps, also called buns when homemade, are fresh soft pockets of bread perfect for a sandwich.

-Just recently I started making buns again because the numbers in our budget were just getting too high.
+I recently started making buns and baps again because the numbers in our budget were getting too high.

-One thing I like to do is make all the treats we eat in the house instead of buying commercially made products.
+I like to make all the treats we eat in the house instead of buying commercially made products.

-We have all discussed the cost of living, and living within our means lately and the biggest thing that was eating into our budget for a long time was bread and buns for sandwiches.
+We have discussed living within our means lately, and the biggest thing that was eating into our budget was bread and buns for sandwiches.

-I needed a solution and with a bit of fine tuning I found the easiest and cheapest way to make homemade buns that my family loves for a fraction of the store-bought price.
+With a bit of fine-tuning, I found the easiest and cheapest way was to make homemade baps and buns at a fraction of the cost compared to the grocery store.

-Costings breakdown to buy the products to make the flour baps/buns but it will depend on each store in province.
+Costings breakdown to buy the products to make the flour baps/buns, but it will depend on each store in the province.

 - Flour from Costco $6.99 10kg bag